tourkaman/PDC-support-web/documents/running/running_jobs/job_scheduling_subfolder/run_interactively.rst

 Compute nodes can be booked from the queue system for interactive use.
 This means that you can run your program similar to how you run it on a local computer through terminal.

 Booking an interactive node can be useful when you want to test, verify or debug your code in a parallell environment.
 It's also suitable when the program is not time consuming but is in need of frequent adjustment.
-For a large scale program we recommend :ref:`Queueing jobs <Queueing_jobs>` instead, since waiting for an interactive node with large amount of run time can take a lot of time.
+For a large scale program we recommend :ref:`Queueing jobs <Queueing_jobs>` instead, since waiting for an interactive node booked with large amount of run time can take a lot of time.

  The command to book an interactive node is `salloc`